Cheddar chive biscuits are tender, cheesy biscuits with just the right amount of onion flavor. Perfect with salads or seafood!

 - In a mixing bowl whisk together the flour, baking powder, and salt.
 Cut in the shortening until mixture have coarse crumbs throughout.

 - Add the cheese and green onions, mixing around until they are evenly distributed throughout the mixture.
-Pour it the sour cream/milk mixture all at once and mix just until moistened.
+Pour the sour cream/milk mixture all at once and mix just until moistened.

-- Bake at 450 degrees for about 15 minutes or until tops are lightly browned.
+- Bake at 450 degrees for about 15 minutes or until the tops are lightly browned.
 Cool slightly before serving.

 - Store cooled biscuits in an airtight container.